fvumbaca/terraform-proxmox-k3s/README.md

 # terraform-proxmox-k3s

-A module for spinning up an expandable and flexable K3s server for your HomeLab.
+A module for spinning up an expandable and flexible K3s server for your HomeLab.

 ## Features